-6.3 Name SEBI as the government agency with authority to register and regulate stock exchanges and contrast with the roles of other financial regulatory authorities.
+6.3 Understand SEBI as the government agency who register and regulate stock exchanges and contrast with the roles of other financial regulatory authorities.

-Identify the funding sources for the IEPF to include unclaimed dividends, interest, allotment application fees, matured deposits and debentures, and government grants and investment income of the period.
+6.6.2 Identify the funding sources for the IEPF to include unclaimed dividends, interest, allotment application fees, matured deposits and debentures, and government grants and investment

 7.1 Know the various types of Issues

 7.1.1 Define initial and follow-on public offerings and distinguish between them.

 7.1.2 Define and distinguish among a private placement, a preferential allotment, and a QIP placement of securities.